 4. Should people with pre-existing health conditions (or anyone, really) be concerned about side effects?

 Safety is top-of-mind for everyone, and for good reason—the last thing you want is to get sick from a shot after months of staying isolated to minimize your risk.
 Ultimately, it will be up to governmental regulatory bodies to ensure that protocol is followed to a T. “I have confidence in the FDA and the oversight bodies such as ACIP and National Academy of Medicine and the scientists working on the vaccines not to authorize any vaccine that might cause adverse effects in any strata of the U.S. population,” Dr. Chotani affirms.
-The leading drug companies have all agreed to follow the regulatory process and have enrolled participants with pre-existing conditions in their clinical trials.

 So far, several participants in COVID vaccine trials have spoken out about experiencing body aches, high fevers, and chills in the day or two after being inoculated with either Pfizer or Moderna’s vaccine candidate—similar or somewhat worse than what some people feel after getting the flu shot.
 To be clear: This does not mean they became ill from COVID-19 as a result of the vaccine, nor does it mean you’ll get seriously ill if you get vaccinated.
 Temporary, often low-grade symptoms like those reported post-vax are merely a sign that the body’s immune response is doing its job and building immunity on its own.